Hello everyone!

 Result: WordPress is installed and ready to be configured by accessing the public IP (or domain) of your VM in the browser.

-How much does it cost to maintain the VM?
+How much does it cost to keep the VM?

 - Static public IP: charged only while the VM is off (~USD 0.004/hour)

-For testing and learning purposes, the B1ms is more than sufficient.
+For testing and learning purposes, the B1ms is more than enough.
 For production with real traffic, consider at least a B2s.
 Consult the Azure Pricing Calculator to simulate costs for your exact scenario.

 How to shut down and pause the VM (and save money)